 Of course, I choose to start pursue this habit about 5 minutes before the temperatures dip below freezing and the running paths ice over... but I'm going with it.

-These things help, too:
+These things help, too:1) I walk

 I've chanced upon a disproportionate number of blogs written by casual marathoners (as in, people who run marathons but not to the point where they are too busy running to blog and entertain me).
 Most of them mention that they walk during not just actual marathons, but even long training runs

 Of course, I TRY not to walk, but if I have to walk, I remember all those marathon runners, walking when they get exhausted, just like me, and then I make sure I run again.2) I engage in mental aerobics.

 Without resorting to caps-lock affirmations, I definitely trick myself into keeping at it.